Is your superannuation with QSuper? You may have been unfairly overcharged.

 What is the QSuper Class Action about?

 The insurance premium changes related to a package of new insurance arrangements introduced by QSuper from 1 July 2016 that permitted members to personalise their insurance cover and elect to have their insurance premiums charged according to occupational ratings.
-This might have resulted in lower insurance premiums for certain members, who were eligible for Standard, White Collar, or Professional rates.
+This might have resulted in lower insurance premiums for certain members, who were eligible for Standard (and under 39 years of age), White Collar, or Professional rates.
 As a result of the alleged failure to sufficiently communicate these changes, thousands of QSuper members:

-If you had a QSuper superannuation account from May 2016 and were eligible for Standard, White Collar, or Professional rates, you may be eligible to join this class action.
+If you had a QSuper superannuation account from May 2016 and were eligible for Standard (and under 39 years of age), White Collar, or Professional rates, you may be eligible to join this class action.

 Beneficiaries of deceased QSuper members and (former) spouses of QSuper members whose superannuation accounts were adversely affected may also be eligible to join this class action.